-Kyushu, the shrine to Ramen that everyone has set their eyes on
+Kyushu, the shrine to ramen that everyone has their tastebuds set on

-The key to Ramen is making a strong broth from chicken stock and pork bone.
-Close attention is also paid to the thickness and texture of noodles, and the ingredients, producing extremely diverse variations.
-Every region of Japan has its own “local Ramen”, loved by locals and tourists.
+The key to ramen is making a strong broth from chicken stock and pork bone.
+Close attention is also paid to the thickness and texture of noodles, as well as the toppings, producing extremely diverse variations.
+Every region of Japan boasts its own “local ramen”, loved by residents and tourists alike.

 Tonkotsu broth was created in 1937 in Kurume city, located in the southern part of Fukuoka Prefecture.
-After much trial and error, it evolved into a white, opaque “Cloudy Tonkotsu broth” which became the basis for Tonkotsu Ramen.
-It is known for its distinctively rich flavor and straight, firm, thickish noodles.
+After much trial and error, it evolved into a white, opaque “cloudy tonkotsu broth” forming the basis for tonkotsu ramen.
+It’s known for its uniquely rich flavor and straight, firm, somewhat thick noodles.

-Fukuoka’s “Hakata Ramen” usually has a lightly flavored broth, with super thin, straight noodles.
-Because thin noodles are stretchy, generally a small amount of noodles is served with refills offered.
-Another distinct feature of Hakata Ramen is being able to order it with a firmness of your choosing.
+Fukuoka’s “Hakata ramen” usually features a lightly flavored broth, with super thin, straight noodles.
+Because the noodles are stretchy, a small portion is generally served with refills offered.
+Another distinct feature of Hakata ramen is being able to order noodles with a firmness to your liking.

-As Kagoshima is over 200 km (roughly 124 miles) from Fukuoka, the influence of Kurume’s Tonkotsu Ramen was slight, allowing for an original Tonkotsu Ramen to develop.
-Its semi-opaque broth blends chicken stock, vegetables and dried goods such as kombu, dried sardines, and dried shiitake mushrooms with pork bone.
-This Ramen is served with pickled daikon and green tea.
+As Kagoshima is over 200 km (approx. 124 miles) from Fukuoka, the influence of Kurume’s flavor was minor, allowing for an original tonkotsu ramen to develop.
+This semi-opaque broth blends chicken stock, vegetables and dried ingredients such as kombu, dried sardines, and dried shiitake mushrooms with pork bone.
+This ramen is served with pickled daikon and green tea.

-“Nagasaki Ramen”, made with a clear ago-dashi broth
+“Nagasaki ramen” is made with a clear ago-dashi broth

-“Nagasaki Ramen” is known for its dashi broth made from Ago (a name for flying fish in Kyushu), rare in Kyushu.
-This clear, light but rich broth gets its amber color from a dashi made with char-broiled Ago.
+“Nagasaki ramen” is known for its dashi broth made from a rare species of flying fish in Kyushu known as “ago”.
+This clear, light but rich broth gets its amber color from a dashi made with char-broiled ago.

-Check out the origin of Kumamoto Ramen’s distinct ingredients
+Check out the origin of Kumamoto ramen’s unmistakable ingredients

-This highly rated Ramen restaurant has an uncompromising attention to detail.
-At “Komurasaki”, where the original Kumamoto Ramen was made, the staff continues to insist on maintaining the flavor from their start in 1954 with the same broth as well as noodles and ingredients.
+Highly rated ramen restaurant “Komurasaki” pays uncompromising attention to detail.
+As the birthplace of the original Kumamoto ramen, the staff insist on preserving the same flavor from their start in 1954, preparing the identical broth, noodles and ingredients.

 The source of its delicious flavor is Kumamoto’s natural spring water

-The owner of “Komurasaki” says that Kumamoto Ramen is delicious thanks to Kumamoto’s natural spring water.
-The river rising from the caldera of Mount Aso and water that formed an underground flow from rain that fell on Mount Aso join to form Shirakawa River which flows through Kumamoto’s towns, and empties into Ariake Sea.
-Kumamoto’s bean sprouts and Nori are nourished by this nutritional water, making it the source of the delicious noodles and broth.
+The owner of “Komurasaki” reveals that Kumamoto ramen is delicious thanks to Kumamoto’s natural spring water.
+The river rising from the caldera of Mount Aso and rain water which formed an underground tributary join to form the Shirakawa River, which flows through Kumamoto’s towns and empties into the Ariake Sea.
+Kumamoto’s bean sprouts and nori are nourished by this mineral-rich water, making it the source of the delicious noodles and broth.

-Both the Shirakawa Riverhead where the springs of Mount Aso pour forth, as well as Ariake Sea, the Japanese sea with the greatest tidal range, are enticing tourist spots.
-We recommend that if you come to eat Ramen, that you also visit the source of the ingredients and enjoy the beautiful scenery.
+The Shirakawa riverhead, where the springs of Mount Aso pour forth, and the Ariake Sea, which has the greatest tidal range in Japan, are enticing tourist spots.
+We recommend visitors to Kumamoto to sample ramen and also appreciate the source of the ingredients while enjoying the picturesque scenery.

-Above is the home of Nori, the Okoshiki Coast along Ariake Sea, and below is a cultivation area which cultivates Nori roughly 9 months a year.
-The Okoshiki Coast has been known since the 4th century for its sunset, with beautiful ripple marks at low tide created by wind and waves.
-Okoshiki Coast can be reached in roughly one and a half hours from Kumamoto Station by bus or the JR Misumi Line.
+Above is the home of nori – the Okoshiki Coast along the Ariake Sea.
+Below is a cultivation area which produces nori roughly nine months a year.
+The Okoshiki Coast has remained famous for its sunsets since the 4th century, with beautiful sand ripples at low tide created by wind and waves.
+The Okoshiki Coast can be reached in roughly one and a half hours from Kumamoto Station by bus or via the JR Misumi Line.

-After hunting down Kyushu Ramen, buy some for home
+After hunting down Kyushu ramen, why not take some home?

-Once you find your favorite Ramen you want to bring it home as a souvenir.
-The AEON MALL Kumamoto carries a wide selection of Ramen from all over Kyushu, including local Kumamoto Ramen.
-Noodles come in a rich variety of types, from raw noodles to dried, stick noodles.
-Treat yourself to some Kyushu Ramen at home which you didn’t get the chance to eat during your trip.
+Once you decide on your favorite ramen you’ll want to bring some home as a souvenir.
+The AEON MALL Kumamoto carries a wide selection of ramen from all over Kyushu, including local Kumamoto ramen.
+Noodles come in a variety of types, from raw noodles to dried, stick noodles.
+Treat yourself to flavors of Kyushu ramen which you didn’t get the chance to try during your trip.

 Check out the new and improved AEON MALL Kumamoto!